JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_08_client_book_service.md

 ![Wireframe - Availability calendar](../screenshots/iteration2_wireframe_booking.png)

 # Completed:
 - Create booking form.
-(Reece)
+    - Reece
 - Add buttons on service listings to access form.
-(Reece)
+    - Reece
 - Add error checking for incorrect or incomplete sections of form.
-(Reece)
+    - Reece
 - Implement functionality to send completed forms to service provider.
-(Reece)
+    - Reece
 - Add documentations.
-(Reece)
+    - Reece
+    - Josh
 - Do unit testing.
-(Reece)
+    - Reece
 - Add css design to booking form.
-(Callum)
+    - Callum
+    - Josh

 # Screenshot(s):
 ## Final page of a form for clients to book an available time slot from a business